fribbels/Fribbels-Epic-7-Optimizer/README.md

 4. To run the development version locally: ``yarn dev``
 5. To build and package the production executables: ``yarn package``

+To run the backend code requires some more setup, contact me for more info.
 ## Contact me

 Come join the Fribbels E7 Optimizer Discord server for questions or comments or ideas/suggestions: https://discord.gg/rDmB4Un7qg.
 If you ran into any issues, please check the [troubleshooting](https://github.com/fribbels/Fribbels-Epic-7-Optimizer/#troubleshooting) section above first.